Undivided: How to Help Kids with Disabilities Manage Fear and Anxiety

 • Helping Your Anxious Child, by Ronald Rapee, Ann Wignall, Susan Spence, Heidi Lyneham and Vanessa Cobham

-A guide for parents, Helping Your Anxious Child teaches parents cognitive-behavioral therapy techniques to help their children overcome anxiety, fears, and worries.
+A guide that teaches parents cognitive-behavioral therapy techniques to help their children overcome anxiety, fears, and worries.

 • Mindfulness For Kids Who Worry, by Katie Austin